Myofascial Release, Movement, and Foot Pain: Ditching Your Shoes May Be the Answer to Constant Achy Feet

 A Tensegrity Model

-So, if you are out walking and step on a rock with the left front part of your right foot your whole body can immediately adjust to keep you upright.
+If you are out walking and step on a rock with the left front part of your right foot, your whole body can immediately adjust to keep you upright.
 This information is sent throughout your nervous system and your fascial system.
 If your fascia is tight and inflexible, communication may be limited.
-Weak and rigid feet can lead to poor balance, as well as tightness and pain in the feet and other parts of the body.
+Weak and rigid feet can lead to poor balance and, tightness and pain in the feet and other parts of the body.

 Ok, one more story.
 I decided to try reflexology.
-A reflexologist is a person who applies pressure to points in your feet with the intention of addressing issues throughout the body.
-They believe the foot is a map of the entire body and pain in your body will mirror throughout your feet.
+A reflexologist is a person who applies pressure to points in your feet to address issues throughout the body.
+They believe the foot is a map of the entire body, and pain in your body will mirror throughout your feet.

 Reflexology